MyGahoo/documents/docs/en/installation.md

-# Installation
+# Installation and Setup

 ## Installation and Setup
-1. Download the latest version of Garmin ConnectIQ app on your mobile phone
+1. Download the latest version of the Garmin ConnectIQ app on your phone
 <br>
 ![Garmin ConnectIQ app 01](images/inst_01.jpg)
 <br>